Sahil-Aktar-Khandakar/superstore-analysis/README.md

 # Superstore Analysis

+## Project Overview

-This project analyzes sales data from the Superstore dataset to understand sales performance, profitability, and product trends.
+This project analyzes sales data using an interactive Tableau dashboard.

-The objective is to explore patterns across time, categories, products, and regions using visual analysis.
+The objective is to understand sales distribution, trends, and performance across categories, customer segments, and states.

 ## Dataset
 - Sample Superstore dataset